The Next Energy Leader in Mexico

-International Frontier is the first Canadian oil and gas company to be backed by Export Development Canada (EDC) in Mexico.
-In January, the company secured an Account Performance Security Guarantee (APSG) facility of US$882,050 from EDC. ” With the energy reforms taking place in Mexico right now, we believe there are tremendous opportunities to be had in that sector, and IFR has just proven that Canadian companies have what it takes to compete and win in the market,” said Mark Senn, Regional Vice-President, Western Region, EDC. ” As an approved EDC partner, IFR has access to further Government of Canada guarantees on loans for reserve based lending, facilities and development.
+To this aim, IFR is the first Canadian oil and gas company to be backed by Export Development Canada (EDC) in Mexico.
+In January 2017, the company qualified for an account performance security guarantee (APSG) facility of US$882,050 from EDC.
+As an approved EDC partner, IFR has access to further Government of Canada guarantees on loans for reserve based lending, facilities and development.

-Steve Hanson has over 20 years of finance and corporate development experience.
+Steve Hanson has over 25 years of finance and corporate development experience.
 He has been President of Discovery Management Services Ltd. since 2002, a venture capital consulting firm assisting early-stage companies in the development of short and long-term financing strategies.
-Hanson served as Chairman and Managing Director of Van Arbor Asset Management, an award winning equity money management firm from 2004 until 2008, which he founded in 2003.
-Van Arbor Asset Management was bought by ZLC Private Investment Management in 2008.
-In 2009, he served as President and CEO of PanAsian Petroleum, an Oil and Gas Company that during his tenure was acquired by Ivanhoe Energy.
-In 2011/2012, Hanson was a Director of Lion Petroleum Corp., a private Oil and Gas Company focused on East Africa bought by Taipan Resources.
+Hanson served as Chairman and Managing Director of Van Arbor Asset Management, an award-winning equity money management firm from 2004 until 2008, which he founded in 2003.
+Van Arbor Asset Management was subsequently bought by ZLC Private Investment Management in 2008.
+In 2009, he served as President and CEO of PanAsian Petroleum, an oil and gas company that during his tenure was acquired by Ivanhoe Energy.
+In 2011 and 2012, Hanson was a Director of Lion Petroleum Corp., a private oil and gas company focused on East Africa bought by Taipan Resources.
 He has served on numerous private and public company boards.

 Andy Fisher—Chief Operating Officer & Independent Director

-Andy Fisher has over twenty-five years of intensive and varied experience in the oil and gas industry including acquisition and divestments, corporate finance, strategic and operational planning to joint venture management, contracts and negotiations.
-He was Founder and Executive Vice President of Arcan Resources Ltd and grew Arcan from zero BOE / day with no assets to approximately 4,000 BOE / day with a large future drilling inventory.
-Arcan was sold to Aspenleaf Energy Ltd., backed by ARC Financial Corp, a Canadian energy-focused private equity manager, and Ontario Teachers’ Pension Plan, in June 2015 in a transaction valued at approximately C$300 Million.
-Formerly Vice President International Contracts and Negotiation of Pacalta Resources Ltd, Fisher was the third employee of Pacalta and experienced growth of Pacalta from a junior E&P Company with approximately 100 BOE / day of production to a company with approximately 45,000 BOE / day of production in Ecuador and hundreds of employees.
-Pacalta was sold to Alberta Energy Company (predecessor to EnCana) in 1999 in a transaction valued at approximately C$1 Billion.
+Andy Fisher has over 25 years of intensive and varied experience in the oil and gas industry including acquisition and divestments, corporate finance, strategic and operational planning to joint venture management, contracts and negotiations.
+He was Founder and Executive Vice President of Arcan Resources Ltd and grew Arcan from zero BOE per day with no assets to approximately 4,000 BOE per day with a large future drilling inventory.
+Arcan was sold to Aspenleaf Energy Ltd., backed by ARC Financial Corp, a Canadian energy-focused private equity manager, and Ontario Teachers’ Pension Plan, in June 2015 in a transaction valued at approximately C$300 million.

 Ignacio Quesada—Independent Director